-The term violence was distinguished from the term aggression by some authors, Coakley (2001)state that violence is “the use of excessive physical force, which causes or has the potential to cause harm or destruction” (Coakley, 2001, 174).
-While aggression is “verbal or physical behaviour grounded in an intent to dominate, control, or do harm to another person” (Coakley, 2001, 175).
-In a similar way, Leonard, (1993) has presented the difference in the two terms stating that violence involves a behavioural component, but aggression entails motivation.
-“For example, on the basis of the ‘behavioural definition’ of violence, if I accidentally slam a car door on your finger and cause injury, then I have performed a violent act.
-According to the ‘motivational definition’ of violence, if I intend to harm you but fail to properly negotiate the slamming of the car door, my premeditated action is still construed as violent (in intent)” (Leonard, 1993, 157).
-Based on this, “intent introduces an aggressive dimension to violence that may or may not be present in any given violence act.
+The term ‘violence’ was distinguished from the term ‘aggression’ by some authors; Coakley (2001) states that violence is ‘the use of excessive physical force, which causes or has the potential to cause harm or destruction’ (Coakley, 2001, 174), while aggression is ‘verbal or physical behaviour grounded in an intent to dominate, control, or do harm to another person’ (Coakley, 2001, 175).
+In a similar way, Leonard (1993) has presented the difference between the two terms stating that violence involves a behavioural component, but aggression entails motivation.
+‘For example, on the basis of the ‘behavioural definition’ of violence, if I accidentally slam a car door on your finger and cause injury, then I have performed a violent act.
+According to the ‘motivational definition’ of violence, if I intend to harm you but fail to properly negotiate the slamming of the car door, my premeditated action is still construed as violent (in intent)’ (Leonard, 1993, 157).
+Based on this, ‘intent introduces an aggressive dimension to violence that may or may not be present in any given violence act.
 The terms violence and aggression are often used interchangeably in studies of sport, which has thwarted efforts to bridges various theories.
-Most (but not all) episodes of fan violence involve elements of both violence and aggression.”
-(Ward Jr, 2002, 455).
+Most (but not all) episodes of fan violence involve elements of both violence and aggression’ (Ward Jr, 2002, 455).

-Referring to violence in football in particular, Smith (1983) and Ward Jr (2002) proposed two possible explanation to the violence phenomenon.
-The first explain that the “centres on the perceptions fans have of what happens on the field.
+Referring to violence in football in particular, Smith (1983) and Ward Jr (2002) proposed two possible explanations for the violence phenomenon.
+The first explains that the ‘centres on the perceptions fans have of what happens on the field.
 Although soccer may involve less on-the-field violence than other sports, soccer is a high contact event with a territorial component, and fans see aggressive facial expressions on players.
-Some research has found that if spectators interpret on-the-field action to be violent, they are more likely to imitate that behaviour” (Ward Jr, 2002, 456).
-The other show the importance of the socio-political environment as a variable “that explains differences in the frequency of fan violence across countries.
-In particular, the significance of race, class, and gender must be considered, as well as religious and political structures of professional sports teams” (Ward Jr, 2002, 457).
+Some research has found that if spectators interpret on-the-field action to be violent, they are more likely to imitate that behaviour’ (Ward Jr, 2002, 456).
+The other shows the importance of the socio-political environment as a variable ‘that explains differences in the frequency of fan violence across countries.
+In particular, the significance of race, class, and gender must be considered, as well as religious and political structures of professional sports teams’ (Ward Jr, 2002, 457).
 Is important to understand that fan violence research is plagued by their inconsistent application by scholars (Coakley, 2001).

-Historically speaking, violence had already appeared in sports during the Middle Ages and Renaissance, and since then, violence has been studied in the literature from different angles.
+Historically speaking, violence has already appeared in sports during the Middle Ages and Renaissance, and since then, violence has been studied in the literature from different angles.
 Elias (1971 and 1976) demonstrates the existence of violence in ancient games and competitions.
-Bourdieu (1980) shows the different forms of violence that may be observed in competitive sporting events (physical violence, verbal violence, psychological violence, and cheating).
+Bourdieu (1980) shows the different forms of violence that may be observed in competitive sporting events (physical violence, verbal violence, psychological violence and cheating).
 This has been widely researched through literature (Brohm, 1993) (Defrance, 2000).
 Guilbert (2004) looks at the different forms and levels of violence that appear in different sports.